KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

       </td>

       <td>
         This event is raised whenever a user is assigned a state or there is a transition from one state to another.
-It is meant for internal usage at CleverTap and therefore, unavailable for querying.
+It is meant for internal usage at Charged Event Personalization CleverTap and therefore, unavailable for querying.
       </td>
     </tr>